poojanagrawal/mesalabs-day1/lab1/README.md

     cp $MESA_DIR/star/work/* .
 ```

+>> I think one can copy work directory directly to lab1 without explicty creating it first ``cp -r $MESA_DIR/star/work lab1  ``.
+I would suggest the latter as it will reduce the steps and therefore time (not by a lot but as it is our labs are long).

 Do a quick ``ls`` to check what is included in this default work directory.
 You'll see a number of executables, namely _clean_, _mk_, _re_ and
 _rn_.
 You can look at the summary at the start of this README to see what
 these executables do.
 The subdirectories _make_ and _src_ contain the
 Makefile and extra code to include, but you don't have to look into that
 today.
-For now, let's take a look at the inlists _inlist_,
+For now, let us take a look at the inlists _inlist_,
 *inlist_pgstar* and *inlist_project*.
 These files describe what you want
 MESA to do.
 In particular MESA will always look for _inlist_.
 Using your
 favourite text editor, take a look at what is in _inlist_.